She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “It’s better hot,” she added.
 “Eat before the soup gets cold.”

-He looked at her for a long moment.
-Not the way some men looked at young waitresses.
+He looked up at her for a long moment.
+Not in the way some men looked at young waitresses.
 More as if he were trying to understand how, in a room full of people, one stranger had remembered he existed.

 “Thank you,” he said at last.